Meet the Governors

 The Governing body of King William Street CE Primary School consists of parents, staff, members of the community and the church.

-Mr David Jell - Parent Governor and Chair
+Mr David Jell - Member, Parent Trustee/Governor and Chair

-My name is David Jell and I am parent governor which means that I have been appointed by the parents/carers of the school.
-Currently I am Chair of the Governing Body and the link governor for Child Protection.
+My name is David Jell and I am parent Trustee/governor which means that I have been appointed by the parents/carers of the school.
+Currently I am Chair of the Governing Body and the link governor for Safeguarding and Anti-bullying.
 I became a governor in January 2014 and my term of office expires in February 2021.